brianthuynh10/bth-project/README.md

 ## Framing Prediction Problem:

 I plan to predict the number of calories in a recipe using a regression model.
 The reason for choosing calories as the target variable is that it is a standard value calculated for food products that we consume daily.
 The total calories in a food item are primarily determined by the amounts of macronutrients such as the amount of fats, protein, and sodium it contains.
 By utilizing some nutritional information in a recipe, I can estimate its total caloric content.
+Using a regression m

 To evaluate the performance of the regression model, I will use the R-squared value.
 R-squared is a common and intuitive metric for measuring how well a regression model fits the data.
 It shows the proportion of the variance in the target variable (in this case, calories) that is explained by the model.
 The value of R-squared ranges from 0 to 1, where:
 - A value close to 0 indicates that the model does not explain much of the variation in the target variable, meaning the model's predictions are not very accurate.